-Foster linguistic and cultural diversity in international settings
+Promote linguistic and cultural diversity in international contexts

 The world is becoming an ever ‘smaller place’.
 We are increasingly brought into contact with different languages and cultures.
 Through multicultural societies, international organisations and online connections.
 Communication has become an international – and therefore an intercultural – matter.
 The importance of understanding cultural parameters and mutual perceptions is rapidly increasing in fields such as business, education, conflict resolution, and more.

 The Master’s programme in Intercultural Communication is a joint programme that incorporates expertise from German, English, French, Italian, Dutch and Spanish researchers and lecturers.
 You can choose your own study path in the form of a language-specific programme that includes a high level of second/international language training in one of the language mentioned above.
-(For further information, see Tracks).
 Alternatively, you can pursue a non-language-specific multilingual programme, in which you analyse communication processes within different languages and cultures.
 All tracks are open to international students who want to increase their intercultural and multilingual competencies in an international context.
 Read more about the different tracks.

 Improve your professional opportunities in the international communication sector